 Here is a question we received some time ago from a reader struggling to read a Onenote files on MAC OS:

-I have received .one files from my colleagues.
-I don’t know how to open these files and I don’t find a compatible program in my MAC or in my PC to open.
+I have received a bunch of .one files from my colleagues as attachments to an Outlook email.
+The challenge is that I don’t know how to open these files and I don’t find a compatible program to launch those.
 What are these files?
 How do I open it?